 It's often best to focus on what are you going to do and how this will help inform service improvements, than on why it happened.
 This is a great opportunity to tell the world what you've done as a caring, responsive organisation.

-- NHS Rotherham explain what will change
+- Response from Rick Edwards at NHS Lanarkshire explaining what will change

 Giving a short response followed by a fuller one

 It might be hard to post a full response without some time to find out more about the issue.
 It is fine to post a "holding response" followed by another later:

 - Two responses from John Graham at NHS Grampian